raymondmatson/raymondmatson.github.io/gsrts/index.md

 			<br>
 			<li style="color: #606060"><b>October 6, 2022</b>: Raymond Matson</li>
 			<li style="color: #606060"><b>Title</b>: Two Truths and a Lie</li>
 			<li style="color: #606060"><b>Abstract</b>: In this talk we will go over fundamental definitions and ideas in Lie theory that anyone going into Lie theory or representation theory will learn about at some point.
-My goal is to give a small and hopefully comfortable crash course on some topics in the Lie Algebras electives offered here at UCR and if there's time, introduce a couple of the topics that the algebraists here (in particular our graduate students) are interested in.</li>
+My goal is to give a small and hopefully comfortable crash course on some topics in the Lie Algebras electives offered here at UCR and if there's time, introduce a couple of the topics that the algebraists here (in particular us graduate students) are interested in.</li>
 		</ul>
 		<br>
 		<br>